simbricks/simbricks/doc/user/howto.rst

 system memory it should have, and most importantly, which applications to run by assigning an :class:`~simbricks.orchestration.nodeconfig.AppConfig`.
-You can find predefined classes for node and app configs in the module :mod:`simbricks.orchestration.nodeconfig`, feel free to add new ones or just create a new class locally in your experiment's module.
+You can find predefined classes for node and app configs in the module :mod:`simbricks.orchestration.nodeconfig`.
+Feel free to add new ones or just create a new class locally in your experiment's module.
+For more details, see :ref:`sec-orchestration`.

 The last step to complete your virtual testbed is to specify which virtual components connect to each other.
 You do this by invoking the respective methods